KingsleyMcSimon/TicTacToe-Project/README.md

 Erik, please select a position
 1
 ```
-After you enter it, it will be displayed on screen and ask next player to make his/her choice until there is a winner or there is no more space to play on.
+After you enter it, it will be displayed on screen and ask next player to make his/her choice.

 ```
      X | 2 | 3